sinascorpion/meme-trend-agent/README.md

-# Offline Meme Archetype Analysis AI Agent
+# Meme Archetype Analysis AI Agent

 This repository contains the source code for a self-contained AI agent built to run on [uomi.ai](https://uomi.ai/).
 This agent **does not require any external API calls**.